Talk to someone

 Want to talk to someone individually about your sexual wellness, relationship, or consent?
 Contact Us.

 Student Wellness has collaborated with the LGBTQ Center to develop an online module on healthy dating and relationships.
 It centers the experiences of LGBTQ individuals, and has information relevant to all types of relationships, including same-sex relationships, different-sex relationships, and relationships where one or more partner identifies as transgender.

 Additionally, the EverFi Haven: Understanding Sexual Assault online module includes healthy relationship informaton.
 This module is available to anyone with an onyen.

 Host a workshop with your organization or community

-Student Wellness can provide healthy relationships workshops upon request.
+Student Wellness can provide healthy relationships workshops.
+Contact Us for details.

 In your own personal relationships

 - Believe and act as if your needs are important.